rubiojr/kv/README.md

 Aims compatible with the original implementation by default, offering a few extra backend drivers and some extra configuration knobs.

-## Status

-Work in progress.

-* Drivers are almost feature complete.
-* No optmization work has happened yet.
-* Both drivers could use a few extra tests.
-* API changes not expected at this point.
-* Not SQL injection free

-Missing functionality:

-- [ ] Custom driver options for MySQL and SQLite
-- [ ] increment
-- [ ] Configurable key/value max length
-- [ ] Enforce default key and value max length

 ## Initialization

 Import the module first: